nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p80 -->
 The foundation of a disciple-maker’s life must be deeply rooted in Christ.
 Jesus said, *“I am the vine; you are the branches.
-If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing”* (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="15" data-verses="5" data-lang="en" data-version="NKJV">John 15:5</span>).
+If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing”* (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="15" data-verses="5" data-lang="en" data-version="NKJV">John 15:5</span>).
 Effective disciple-makers know that the ability to grow and help others comes from staying close to Jesus every day.
 However, resistance to personal growth and spiritual change can hinder this dependence.
 Disciple-makers must continually cultivate their personal relationship with Jesus through prayer, study of Scripture, and obedience, modeling what it means to abide in Christ for those they are discipling.

 <!-- p81 -->